blaenk/blaenk.github.io/provider/notes/clojure-web-development.markdown

 During the render phase, cursors can be treated as their underlying value (e.g. map or vector), but outside of the render phase they need to explicitly be dereferenced to yield this underlying value.

-It's possible to create sub-cursors using the `get` or `get-in` functions---which only work during the render phase---but if the underlying value is a primitive, then the primitive is returned and not a cursor.
+It's possible to create sub-cursors **only during the render phase** using the `get` or `get-in` functions but if the underlying value is a primitive, then the primitive is returned and not a cursor.

 The consequence of this is that it's not possible to create a component that depends on a single string, such as a text-input.
 A workaround for this would be to make the component depend on a _vector_ of the single string.